Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Qualcomm (QCOM)

 Smartphone modems + auto + edge AI.
-Apple iPhone modem business expected to fall away by 2027.
+Apple modem revenue rolling off.

-Verdict — Hold (cheap defensive): Real diversification value at a cheap multiple.
-The Apple cliff is the risk you take.
-Smaller sleeve, 3–5% position.
+Verdict — Hold (cheap defensive): Real diversification value at a single-digit-plus multiple.
+The Apple cliff is the cost.
+3–5% position for value-oriented portfolios.

 Ambarella (AMBA)

-Verdict — Add (speculative sleeve only): The cleanest public robotics CV pick.
-Small position only — 1–3% of an aggressive portfolio.
+Verdict — Add (speculative sleeve only): The cleanest public edge-AI / robotics CV pick.
+Small position only — 1–2% of an aggressive portfolio.

 Monolithic Power Systems (MPWR)

 Verdict — Add: Picks-and-shovels for AI server power.
 Direct correlation with NVDA platform shipments.
-Quality, not cheap.
+Watch the gross margin trajectory closely.

 Astera Labs (ALAB)